 It is noteworthy that it may take a little bit longer when importing genome data into RED for the first time.
 We have a cache mechanism to make it faster when you reload the same genome.
 Once you have selected your genome and it has been loaded, you can move on to the next step.

 Connecting to MySQL Database Management System (DBMS)

-A simple database connection dialog will pop up when you select File > Connect to MySQL… as the following illustration:
+A simple database connection dialog will pop up when you select File > Connect to MySQL… as following illustrated: